 If I am right about this (please use the comments to explain why I have got it all wrong — I am here to learn), does that mean I should be creating a book trailer?

 Probably not.
 Because the thing is, personally I hate reading books this way.
 My heart sinks with every sentence in the first paragraph of novel starts with “I”.
 It is not that I hate all first person narrative.
 I love The Great Gatsby and Brideshead Revisited, which both use it.
-But I hate the first-person-shooter In the article I linked to earlier, I outlined three different kinds of reader engagement and explained my preference for what I called friend mode, rather than avatar mode.
+But I hate the first-person-shooter point of view.
+In the article I linked to earlier, I outlined three different kinds of reader engagement and explained my preference for what I called friend mode, rather than avatar mode.
 And I don’t see how a book trailer does anything for a reader who wants that kind of book.
 But maybe I am wrong about that.
 If I am, please set me straight.